a walking tour by Carol Mendel

 Tuna Harbor, along the Embarcadero

 This self-guided walking tour begins at Embarcadero Marina Park, where you are surrounded by the bay on three sides.
 After passing the shops of Seaport Village, you walk by the piers of commercial fishing boats.
-Next you can visit the San Diego Aircraft Museum.
+Next you can visit the USS Midway Museum.
 Passing the harbor cruise boats, you arrive at the San Diego Maritime Museum, where there are several historic ships to explore.

 Distance: One and a half miles, one way.
 Time: An hour or more, depending on how much is going on and how much time you spend at the museums.
 Allow extra time if you take a harbor cruise.
 Be careful of your time if you have a car parked at a location with metered parking.

 MAP of the walking tour

 Begin your walking tour of the waterfront at the tip of Embarcadero Marina Park

 .
 If the day is windy, you may find some avid kite flyers here.

 Across the bay is the city of Coronado, connected to San Diego by the graceful San Diego-Coronado bridge.
 To the northeast, the pair of curved modern skyscrapers at the water's edge are part of the Marriott Marquis San Diego Marina